TheodoraNell/Employee_Retirement_Analysis/README.md

      As can be seen by comparing the two tables, there more than enough retirement-ready employees to mentor those eligible.
 However, there are no employees with the title "Manager" that are eligible for mentorship and 2 employees of retiring age with that title.

 - However there are 18 other current employees in the company with a "Manager" title.
     All were born between 1955 and 1965 putting them "between" the two groups.
 There is an area of opportunity to possibly promote 2 employees from the pool of mentorship-eligible candidates to Management or to expand the mentorship program to include some the the "between" employees since there are so many of retiring age.
+Expanding the mentorship eligibility to include more employees could potentially also help balance the "Silver Tsunami" of many employees reaching retirement age around the same time.

      ![Screenshot7](https://user-images.githubusercontent.com/99051640/170909028-f7a33524-efc8-454a-a822-56d2787eb781.png)
      ![Screenshot8](https://user-images.githubusercontent.com/99051640/170909038-9f28e30d-0537-4625-9d45-9646e65b570d.png)